keidrun/boilerplate-golang-for-rest-api/README.md

-# boilerplate-golang-for-rest-api
+# boilerplate-gorilla-mux-for-rest-api-with-jwt

-Boilerplate of Gorilla Mux for REST API.
+Boilerplate of Gorilla Mux for REST API with JWT.